Indian state compensates bonded worker after child's factory death

 Thangavel Maran, director of charity Vizhuthugal that works on the rescue and rehabilitation of bonded workers, said that the power loom owner had wanted to ensure that the parents of the child came back and continued to work.

-The compensation was awarded on the orders of India’s National Human Rights Commission, which declared in 2018 that the couple were victims of bonded labour - four years after they were rescued.
+The compensation was awarded on the orders of India’s National Human Rights Commission, which declared in 2018 that the couple were victims of bonded labor - four years after they were rescued.

 “The money we have got means nothing,” Parthan said.
 “I so clearly remember the casual manner in which the power loom owner told us about our daughter’s death.